nexios-labs/sift-validator/docs/quickstart.md

 ## Best Practices

-Here are some recommended patterns when using Sift:
+Here are some recommended patterns when using Voltar :

 1. **Define reusable schemas**: Create common schemas that can be imported and reused across your application

     ```python
     # In schemas.py
-    from sift import String, Object
+    from voltar  import String, Object

     UserSchema = Object({
         "username": String().min(3).max(50),